Ngauranga Gorge: Motorway

 The first section of the Johnsonville–Porirua Motorway opened in December 1950 but traffic was funnelled through Johnsonville until a bypass was completed towards the end of the 1950s joining the Gorge's four lanes to the Motorway.
 A junction controlled by lights remained between the two highways until the end of the 20th century.
-During the 1960s the road through the gorge was widened from four to six-lanes.
-This required considerable excavation and the rock removed went into harbour reclamation for the construction of the Wellington Urban Motorway completed in 1969.
+During the 1960s the road through the gorge was widened from four to six lanes.
+This required considerable excavation: the rock removed went into harbour reclamation for the construction of the Wellington Urban Motorway, completed in 1969.

 The Ngauranga Interchange flyover joining State Highways 1 and 2 was finished in 1984.

 The Newlands Interchange, at the top of the gorge, was constructed in 1997–98 to replace the simple junction controlled by traffic lights, which caused a large amount of congestion.
-Further excavation and widening of the gorge was required to construct the interchange and a short uphill section between Abattoirs Road the Newlands exit was widened to four uphill lanes.
+Further excavation and widening of the gorge was required to construct the interchange and a short uphill section between Abattoirs Road and the Newlands exit was widened to four uphill lanes.
+The Newlands Interchange opened to traffic on 5 April 1998.

 The North Island Main Trunk railway crosses the bottom of the gorge via an overbridge between the Tawa No 1 and Tawa No 2 Tunnels of the Tawa Flat deviation.

 There is an industrial area and some retail outlets at the bottom of the gorge, where there was previously an abattoir.
 Another abattoir and a quarry are part way up the gorge.

 Maintenance

+During a storm in 1976, Ngauranga Gorge was closed due to heavy flooding around Kaiwharawhara and the bottom of the Ngauranga Gorge road.
+The extensive flooding cut off Wellington from the Hutt Valley and the rest of the North Island.

 On 11 July 2017 the southbound (down) lanes were closed by a rock slip about mid-day (until 6 am the next day) due to a "debris avalanche" on a modified slope above the lanes.